 - Breath Weapon: Has only flamethrower breathe at first but upon eating the red rocks left behind by his predecessor, he is able to use a fireball as a finisher against Zedus.

 - Heroic Sacrifice: Toru persuades him to not pull this in order to defeat Zedus.

 - Plot-Relevant Age-Up: In the space of a week, Toto grows from a cute hand-sized turtle to a cute house-sized turtle.
 It's likely that the red rocks scattered around Japan had a hand in this.

-- Stock Sound Effects: In stark contrast with his father's screech, his entire vocal library is made of generic monster roars and growls, most of which come from the 1976 version of King Kong.
+- Stock Sound Effects: In stark contrast with his father's screech, his entire vocal library is made of generic monster roars and growls, most of which come from King Kong (1976).